Ancient Women Shamans of Ireland: Healers, Priestesses and Diviners

 This type of spirit contact was so widespread that a Christian law in 1178 was created to ban women from going out alone in order to receive these prophecies.

-Top image: Gothic queen in red dress doing magic Source: ( Andrey Burmakin /Adobe)
+Top image: Gothic queen in red dress doing magic.
+Women shamans are a common feature aroudn the ancient world.
+Source: ( Andrey Burmakin /Adobe)

 By David Halpin